 About Andreas Gursky

 Andreas Gursky is a German photographer and professor.
-He is most well known for large format architecture and landscape color photos, and following the 1990’s; Gursky has been using technology and computers for editing and enhancing his photos.
+He is most well known for large format architecture and landscape color photos, and following the 1990s, Gursky has been using technology and computers to edit and enhance his photos.

 First Stock Exchange photo in 1990

 Gursky is known for using an elevated vantage point as his main perspective.
 This allows the audience to view the scenes from a place that is both peripheral and central.
 Using each subject to create an unconventional geometry, he organizes the world, fitting in with his personal visual logic.
 He began his portrayals of stock exchanges in 1990 and has continued this project throughout his career.
 Projects like this lead towards his visit to North Korea as well as a photos of concerts, sport events and other large-scale events.

 More than any artist of his generation, Andreas Gursky’s photographic eye identifies the subjects of our contemporary landscape, which most acutely defines the way we live today.
 His Stock Exchange series, ten images made over 20 years on three continents, charts the history of our modern age of globalization.
 The activities of his traders link the entire globe through an invisible matrix of trades and economic dependency.
 Reduced in scale to the size of ants, they force the viewer to critically reappraise the very nature of human activity.

 Stock Exchange photos